hyeshik/poreplex/README.md

 terminal](#screenshot). *Poreplex* shows the real-time report when the command line includes the `--dashboard` switch along with `--align` for the index of the reference transcriptome.
-The names of mapped sequences are shown with the sequence name in the reference *minimap2* index.
-To see them in more familiar names, supply a file containing IDs and names with the `--contig-aliases` switch.
-The files must be a tab-separated text file with two columns consists of ID (in the reference index) and name (to show in the screen) in a line.
+The names of mapped sequences are shown as the sequence name in the reference *minimap2* index.
+To see them as more familiar names, supply a file containing IDs and names with the `--contig-aliases` switch.
+It must be a tab-separated text file with two columns.
+The first should contain IDs (in the reference index) and the second should contain names (to show in the screen).
 The read counts window in the middle of the screen represents the summary of reads categorized by error status or detected barcodes for multiplexed libraries.
-Users can choose a group to show in the window with up and down keys.
+A user can choose a group to show in the window with up and down arrow keys.
 To stop the process and close the dashboard, press Q key at any time.

 ## Pseudo-fusion filter
 In the Oxford Nanopore strand sequencing, a read is a snippet from a very long contiguous signal from a channel.
-In most cases, there should be enough gap between two different molecules and the control software cuts signals at the end of sequences.
-However, the gap between strands is sometimes not enough.
-A small fraction of reads is found to carry two or more molecules which can be identified by the characteristic signal pattern in the DNA adapters.
-This phenomenon can be particularly problematic in the pooled libraries with barcodes and the fusion gene studies.
+In most cases, there is a gap between two different molecules.
+The gap should be long enough for the MinKNOW to cut signals at the end of sequences.
+However, the gap between strands is sometimes not enough, so that small fraction of reads carry two or more molecules.
+This pseudo-fusion reads can be identified by two or more characteristic signal pattern in the DNA adapters.
+This phenomenon can be particularly problematic in the pooled libraries with barcodes and fusion gene studies.
 In a few runs in our testing, up to 1% of reads could be derived from insufficiently segmented signals.
 The following plot shows a signal sequence continued without any gap between the ends of two different